Marisa Gaetz is a graduate student in mathematics at Massachusetts Institute of Technology (MIT).

-Marisa Gaetz is a member of the class of 2020 at the Massachusetts Institute of Technology (MIT), where she is majoring in mathematics and minoring in philosophy.
-Marisa will stay at MIT to pursue her PhD in mathematics.
+She was a member of the undergraduate class of 2020 at MIT, where she majored in mathematics and minoring in philosophy.

 Marisa’s current research is on the representation theory of certain Lie groups and Lie algebras.
 In particular, she is working to classify “mutually centralizing subgroups” in certain Lie groups.
 Various properties of elementary particles, such as their spectra and quantum states, correspond to representations of the Lie groups and Lie algebras Marisa is studying.
 In this way, her research has potential applications to quantum mechanics.
 Marisa is excited about further exploring the numerous connections between physics and representation theory in her future work.